Louisiana Tech vs. Charlotte NCAA Football Odds, Plays and Insights | November 13, 2021

 Charlotte Stats and Trends

-- In Charlotte's nine games this season, it has five wins against the spread.

-- This year, the 49ers have two against the spread wins in four games as an underdog of 6.5 points or more.

-- Charlotte's games this season have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).
+- Charlotte has hit the over in 33.3% of its opportunities this season (three times over nine games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.